 - 1. Applicants must follow instructions in both this NOFA and the online application.
 Failure to follow instructions will result in disqualification. - 2.
 The ESG application and all required attachments must be submitted to HCD through the eCivis Portal located at https://portal.ecivis.com/#/login.
-Applications must include all required information to be submitted.

-- 3. The application was complete and received by the deadline. - 4.
+Applications must include all required information to be submitted. - 3.
+The application was complete and received by the deadline. - 4.
 The Applicant is eligible as described in Section III(B) of this NOFA. - 5.
 The CoC recommends the Applicant from the Service Area where the proposed Activity is located, as documented by the certification of approval from the CoC.
 Note: Single-county CoCs may recommend no more than two applications.
 Multi-county CoCs may recommend no more than three applications. - 6.
 The application includes a funding request of at least \$75,000, but not more than \$200,000. - 7.
 Proposed Activities are eligible pursuant to Section III Subsection B of this NOFA. - 8.
-Pursuant to 25 CCR 8401, Applicants must have adequate and documented site control for any application proposing an ES Activity. - 9.
+Pursuant to 25 CCR § 8401, Applicants must have adequate and documented site control for any application proposing an ES Activity. - 9.
 The application includes a certification of written standards for the proposed Activities adopted by the CoC, as described in Section VI of this NOFA. - 10.
-The application includes a completed Authorizing Resolution (AR) approved by the Applicant's governing board.
+The application must include a completed Authorizing Resolution (AR) on the HCD template and approved by the Applicant's governing board.
 The AR designates a person or persons responsible for, and authorized to execute, all documents related to the application of ESG funds, ESG award, and submittal of funds requests.
-Please see the instructions for completing the AR, along with an AR form, on the ESG website.
-Failure to use the AR form provided by HCD will require execution of a corrected AR and may delay execution of HCD's Standard Agreement for ESG funds.
+Please see the instructions for completing the required HCD AR template on the ESG website.
+Failure to use the required AR template provided by HCD will result in automatic disqualification.
 If a governing body must prepare a separate resolution concurrently that conforms to its local standard, it may do so in addition to preparing the AR form provided by HCD.
-In the event the applicant's AR is not submitted by the application due date, then the entire application will be deemed untimely and thus automatically rejected in its entirety. - 11.
-Pursuant to 24 CFR Part 576.202 (a)(2) for private non-profit organizations proposing ES Activities, the application must include a Certification of Local Approval completed and signed by the city or county where the Activity is located. - 12.
+In the event the Applicant's AR is not submitted by the application due date, then the entire application will be deemed untimely and thus automatically rejected in its entirety.

+- 11. Pursuant to 24 CFR Part 576.202 (a)(2) for private non-profit organizations proposing ES Activities, the application must include a Certification of Local Approval completed and signed by the city or county where the Activity is located. - 12.
 For applications from private nonprofit-organizations, the application contains the organization's current bylaws and articles of incorporation. - 13.
-Pursuant to 24 CFR Part 576.201 Applicants must have identified dollar-for-dollar match for the federal ESG funding with funds from other public or private sources.
+All Applicants must demonstrate to the satisfaction of the Department that it is following the financial management requirements of 2 CFR Part 200.
+The Applicant must provide the Department with its most recent single audit (as submitted to the State Controller's Office), if applicable, as well as the most recent year's Form 990.
+If the Applicant has any open single audit findings and does not have a plan or an agreement to remediate those findings, the Applicant will be deemed ineligible for funding through the State ESG program until the findings are resolved or a remediation plan or agreement is established. - 14.
+Pursuant to 24 CFR Part 576.201, Applicants must have identified dollar-for-dollar match for the federal ESG funding with funds from other public or private sources.